On this page

 Unemployability supplement and universal credit

-Veterans have drawn attention to a problem when deciding whether to claim UC if they get UnSupp.
-On the one hand, UnSupp is not taken into account as income for UC as it is with most other means-tested benefits.
-On the other, you are not usually treated as having limited capability for work or limited capability for work related activity when you first claim, just because you get UnSupp.
-Instead, you may be asked to attend a work capability assessment and provide fit notes.26
+Unemployability supplement (UnSupp) is not taken into account as income for UC.
+You are not usually treated as having limited capability for work or limited capability for work-related activity when you first claim, however.
+Instead, you may be asked to attend a work capability assessment and provide fit notes.25

-Income support, income-related employment and support allowance, income-based jobseeker’s allowance and housing benefit
+Income support, income-related employment and support allowance and housing benefit

-The lump sum gratuity paid with war disablement pension, and the lump sums paid with AFCS pensions should be treated as personal injury payments and ignored.27
+The lump sum gratuity paid with war disablement pension, and the lump sums paid with AFCS pensions should be treated as personal injury payments and ignored.26

-For ir ESA, income support and income-based jobseeker's allowance, war pension, war widow’s and widower’s pensions are taken into account as income, but £10 a week of these payments is ignored.28 Getting one of these pensions means you are exempt from the benefit cap.29 The benefit cap can reduce the amount of HB you get.30 If your benefit was reduced because the benefit cap was wrongly applied to you, or you have now started getting one of these payments, you should get advice on how this might affect your HB.
+For income-related ESA and income support, war pension, war widow’s and widower’s pensions are taken into account as income, but £10 a week of these payments is ignored.27 Getting one of these pensions means you are exempt from the benefit cap.28 The benefit cap can reduce the amount of HB you get.22 If your benefit was reduced because the benefit cap was wrongly applied to you, or you have now started getting one of these payments, you should get advice on how this might affect your HB.

-For HB, local authorities can ignore more than £10, and many ignore all such payments.31 They have the discretion to ignore the various supplements and allowances paid with war pensions and war widow’s/widower’s pensions, and not just the pension itself.32
+For HB, local authorities can ignore more than £10, and many ignore all such payments.29 They have the discretion to ignore the various supplements and allowances paid with war pensions and war widow’s/widower’s pensions, and not just the pension itself.30

-Constant attendance allowance, exceptionally severe disablement allowance, severe disablement occupational allowance and war pension mobility supplement (supplements paid with war pensions) are not taken into account as income for any of these benefits.33
+Constant attendance allowance, exceptionally severe disablement allowance, severe disablement occupational allowance and war pension mobility supplement (supplements paid with war pensions) are not taken into account as income for any of these benefits.31

-AFCS GIPs are treated in the same way as war pensions for income related benefit purposes: £10 a week is ignored but any more than this counts as income.34 For housing benefit, local authorities have the discretion to ignore all of your GIP/survivor’s GIP.35
+AFCS GIPs are treated in the same way as war pensions for income related benefit purposes: £10 a week is ignored but any more than this counts as income.32 For housing benefit, local authorities have the discretion to ignore all of your GIP/survivor’s GIP.33

-Getting a GIP, or a survivor’s guaranteed income payment (for yourself or a child of the deceased) also means you are exempt from the benefit cap.36
+Getting a GIP, or a survivor’s guaranteed income payment (for yourself or a child of the deceased) also means you are exempt from the benefit cap.28

 Taxable, non-attributable SIPs are taken into account in full as income.